AI, progress & app workflow

 What to do next

-For "How to use AI-supported focus cues without turning progress into pressure", choose one low-pressure action: treat reminders as support rather than a score.
-Use the related Orena guide for "How to use AI-supported focus cues without turning progress into pressure" when you want app support for that action.
-The useful signal for "How to use AI-supported focus cues without turning progress into pressure" is whether the reader can choose one cue that already exists in the day with less uncertainty.
+For "Progress use: AI supported focus cues", choose one low-pressure action: treat reminders as support rather than a score.
+Use the related Orena guide for "Progress use: AI supported focus cues" when you want app support for that action.
+The useful signal for "Progress use: AI supported focus cues" is whether the reader can choose one cue that already exists in the day with less uncertainty.

 Evidence boundary